JuliaIO/ProtoBuf.jl/README.md

 		Dict{Symbol,Any}({:strval => "default value"}))  # default values
 ````

-Without any specialied `meta` method:
+Without any specialized `meta` method:

 - All fields are marked as optional (or repeating for arrays)
 - Numeric fields have zero as default value